NYX Cold Brew vs The OG Brew: What's the Difference?

 Which one should you choose?

-- If you prefer softer everyday brown definition: Cold Brew
+- You prefer softer everyday brown definition

-- If you prefer cooler muted tones: The OG Brew
+- You prefer cooler muted tones

 Bottom line

 While Cold Brew and The OG Brew look similar at first glance, they do not behave identically.
+Cold Brew leans softer and rosier, while The OG Brew reads deeper, cooler, and more muted.

 Both shades sit closer to muted rosy-browns than classic neutral espresso browns, which helps explain why some wearers experience more red, plum, or purple tones once the shades are applied to the lips.